 Kai Shun adapts centuries-old samurai blacksmithing to make exceptional Japanese knives for the modern cook.
-Every knife in their world-renowned Classic range has a steep tapered blade, which makes it much sharper than a Western knife.
+Every knife in their world-renowned Classic range has a steeply tapered blade, which makes it much sharper than a Western knife.
 A core of hard VG MAX steel, surrounded by 32 layers of Damascus steel, makes it extremely durable and rust-resistant, ensuring the knife retains its edge.
 The layers, which create a unique pattern on each knife, help prevent food from sticking to the side of the blade.
 The tarnish-proof pakkawood handle has a chestnut (or ‘D’) shape that moulds perfectly to your right hand.
 (Left-handed users, worry not: the ambidextrous and equally impressive Kai Shun premier range includes steak knives as well.)
 These knives have sharp blades that cut through ingredients neatly, without causing them to release too much juice.

 This set of four 12cm steak knives comes in a beautiful wooden box for safe storage and makes an excellent gift.
 Read our Japanese knife care guide here.

 Why we love it‘A Kai Shun Classic knife glides effortlessly through ingredients with precision, and holds its edge for a long time between sharpening sessions.'

 |Blade: VG Max steel (61 ± 1HRC) enveloped in 32 layers of Damascus steel; handle: pakkawood